p-giovanni/Statistics/README.md

 # CoronaVirus
 This project contains a Jupyter notebook that creates some charts about the COVID19 spread in Italy.

+The data sets are downloaded, as pdf file, from this site [www.salute.gov.it](http://www.salute.gov.it/portale/news/p3_2.html), transformed to a pandas dataframe and written in a csv file (see [csv data files](./data)).

 The results are in this directory:
   - [images](./images)